mmehr1988/curly-octo-guacamole/README.md

 2.  `<section>` | Page Load

     - The page load section is separated into two components.
 The first is related to the square and audio elements.
 The second is related to the buttons that allow for browser page switch.

-    [A] Coding Square Colors + Audio

-    a.
-DOMContentLoaded + `function init()` - Created an addEventlistener to run a function called init.
-The init function houses a for loop that appends the square and audio elements in the DOM.

-    b.
-Random Colorization - The colorization of the squares uses the `Math.random()` function to return a color hex code from an array called `colors`.

-    c.
-Audio Sounds - One way I learned how to trigger audio sounds was by setting two attributes when the audio element is being appended in the DOM: `data-file` and `src`.

-    i. `data-file` - The data-file attribute is used to assign a name for each appended element.

-    ii. `src` - The src attribute is used to defines the relative path to each audio sample.

-    [B] Playing Colors + Audio

-    a.
-Click Event + `setInterval` - I created a click event to listen to when the user clicks on the "Play To Enter" button.
-Once clicked, a `setInterval` will begin to trigger the `autoAudioPlay()` function every 62 milliseconds.

-    - Please note that I've tested the functionality on my iPhone and it's a little slow.
-I wanted to make it apparent that I'm aware that something needs to be updated to the code, but given time constraint I accepted the slow response when used on mobiles for now.
-I will be updating it on future iterations.
-On desktop, I haven't ran into any trouble.

-    b. `autoAudioPlay()` - The `autoAudioPlay()` function handles the triggering of the colors + audio samples and keeps track of how many square colors have been lit up.
-The purpose of the tracker is so that the when all squares have been lit, the browser switches between the loading page and the main page.

 3.  `<header>` + `<nav>`